rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-4.md

       })
 ```

-OR, you can create another Zod schema to validate the returned data before sending it back to the client.
+**OR,** a better option is to use a `drizzle-zod` helper function to create another Zod schema for validating the returned data before sending it back to the client.
 This is a good practice to ensure that the data you are sending back is compliant with your API contract.

 In the `src/login-credential/schema.ts` file, add a new schema for the returned data: